Edge Browser Extension

 Click the Copy Username or Password options to copy the credentials to the clipboard for pasting them elsewhere as required.

 You can download the digital files, certificates and documents stored under a FileStore resource type, directly from the extension.

 If you have configured password access control workflow in your web interface, the same will be applied to the browser extension.
 The administrators can either approve or reject password requests from the browser extension menu.
 Once a password request is approved, you can perform password check-in and check-out operations also from the extension.

-Note: The access control mechanism in the browser extension works intact as configured in the web-console.
+- The access control mechanism in the browser extension works the same way as in the web interface.

 4.1 Clear Clipboard